vibhanshu31/Bootstrap-4-confusion/README.md

 # Bootstrap-4-confusion

-This is the complete project made in the Coursera Specialization : Full-Stack Web Development with React

-Course 1 : Front-End Web UI Framework and Tools : Bootstrap 4
+This project was made to understand how to make beautiful websites in less time by using web frameworks such as bootstap.

 ## How to run the application